COVID-19 Hits Some Health Care Workers With Pay Cuts And Layoffs

 Strongwater said physician groups must be included when the federal government distributes $100 billion to hospitals from the $2 trillion stimulus package.

-It's not clear if that money will stop the tide of layoffs and lost pay at hospitals as well as in doctors' offices.
+It's not clear whether that money will stop the tide of layoffs and lost pay at hospitals as well as in doctors' offices.
 A Harvard Medical School physicians group will suspend retirement contributions starting April 1.
-Beth Israel Lahey Health, the second largest hospital network in Massachusetts, announced executive pay cuts on Thursday.
+Beth Israel Lahey Health, the second-largest hospital network in Massachusetts, announced executive pay cuts on Thursday.

 "The suspension of elective procedures and decline in visits to our primary care practices and urgent care centers have resulted in financial challenges," wrote the hospital network's CEO, Dr. Kevin Tabb, in an email to employees.
 Tabb will take a 50% salary cut.
-Other executives and hospital presidents in the system will forego 20% of their salaries for the next three months.
+Other executives and hospital presidents in the system will forgo 20% of their salaries for the next three months.

 "Although executive leadership compensation is being reduced, we will never compromise on doing the things that are essential to protect your safety and the safety of our patients," Tabb told staff.